Submission Guidelines for

 Academic articles should follow the Chicago Manual of Style, 18th Edition, and include footnotes/endnotes and a bibliography.
 Citations for online resources should include tinyurl links.

 Personally identifying material should be removed from the article submission (author name, institutional affiliation).
+In some cases, this may not be appropriate.
+Please write the Managing Editor for guidance in these cases.

 Copyright laws concerning the reproduction of poetry, scores, and images should be followed.